opengsn/docs/javascript-client/advanced.md

 ### Custom Relay Score Calculation

 By default, relays are sorted based on the following algorithm:
-- calculate the gas fee the relay requests.
+- calculate the gas fee the relayer requests.
 - sort lower fee first.
-- if a relay failed a transaction lately, lower its score so it moves to the end of the list.
+- if a relayer failed a transaction lately, lower its score so it moves to the end of the list.

 It is possible to override this score calculation, by providing `scoreCalculator` function. see [DefaultRelayScore](https://github.com/opengsn/gsn/blob/release/src/relayclient/KnownRelaysManager.ts#L25) for the default implementation.

-### Filter out relays
+### Filter out relayers

 * `pingFilter` function let you filter out relays based on the ping response.
-The default [GasPricePingFilter](https://github.com/opengsn/gsn/blob/release/src/relayclient/RelayClient.ts#L48) filters out relays that require gasPrice higher than client's allowed gas.
+The default [GasPricePingFilter](https://github.com/opengsn/gsn/blob/release/src/relayclient/RelayClient.ts#L48) filters out relayers that require gasPrice higher than client's allowed gas.